mscorcia/Natural-Disaster-Analysis/README.md

 ## Description of the Communication Protocols:

-Square - Michael Scorcia
+-Square - Michael Scorcia
-Triangle - Kelly Rice/Candice Gurbatri
+-Triangle - Kelly Rice/Candice Gurbatri
-Circle - Jeferson Stabille/Michael Scorcia
+-Circle - Jeferson Stabille/Michael Scorcia
-X - Emma Wallace
+-X - Emma Wallace

 ## Machine Learning Model

-Facebook Prophet uses sklearn model API.
-We create an instance of the Prophet class and then call its fit and predict methods.
+Facebook Prophet uses the sklearn model API.
+We create an instance of the Prophet class and then call its fit and predict methods to predict the date of future natural disasters.

 ## Database